 The City of Fresno adopted 2015-2023 Housing Element identifies the housing needs of the city and introduces program and activities aimed at addressing those needs.
 In addition, the City of Fresno examines the housing needs, long-term strategies to meet those needs, and determining priority needs of the City every five years.
-The Housing and Community Development Division currently operates a New Development/Substantial Rehabilitation Program, Owner-Occupied Rehabilitation Program, Targeted Area Rehabilitation Program, Senior Paints Program, Tenant-Based Rental Assistance Program, and Housing Opportunities for Person with Aids Program.
+The Housing and Community Development Division currently operates a New Development/Substantial Rehabilitation Program, Owner-Occupied Rehabilitation Program, Targeted Area Rehabilitation Program, Senior Paints Program, Tenant-Based Rental Assistance Program, Housing Opportunities for Person with Aids Program, and a Mortgage Assisted Program funded with State of California CalHome Program funds.